 50 Gorgeous, Inspiring and Easy to Do Long Hairstyles

 Mermaids certainly rank as one of the more whimsical creatures in stories throughout the world.
-They are often depicted with long, tasseled hair that has been washed by the sea and dried by a cool breeze.
+They are often depicted with long, tasseled light brown hair with blonde ends that has been washed by the sea and dried by a cool breeze.
 This hairstyle plays right off that idea.
 Waves roll down to the hips and are highlighted by tighter curls splayed among shorter layers.
-The blonde and brown locks intertwine for a sun-kissed look as well.
+The blonde highlights and brown locks intertwine for a sun-kissed look as well.

 Waves do not have to lay straight down the back, either.
 They can be whisked up into a top knot rather easily.
 For the sake of keeping the romance alive in this look, the top knot should not be super tight.
 The knot should be large and relaxed.
 At the same time, hair should sweep back softly away from the face to tame only the top layers.
 A few layers should also be left to frame the face as well.
 The goal here is not to sweep back too much hair, but rather just the first few top layers.